-Anyone who’s interested in attending a Doctor of Veterinary Medicine (DVM) program has likely noticed there are many vet school requirements that need to be completed for applications.
+Anyone who is interested in attending a Doctor of Veterinary Medicine (DVM) program has likely noticed there are many vet school requirements that need to be completed for applications.

 1. Complete all course prerequisites

-“They want to make sure that students have been doing well in science courses along the way and that they’re going to be able to succeed in vet school,” explains Jeffrey Bates, director of admissions at St. George’s University (SGU).
+According to the SGU veterinary admissions team, schools want to make sure that students have been doing well in science courses along the way and that they’re going to be able to succeed in vet school.

 It’s also wise to remember that some schools have minimum grade requirements, both for your science GPA and your overall GPA.
 Even the schools that aren’t as specific still have averages to consider.
-SGU, for instance, has an average cumulative GPA of 3.4 and an average science GPA of 3.2.
+For 2025, SGU has an average cumulative GPA of 3.4 and an average science GPA of 3.3.

 2. Gain as much animal and veterinary experience as you can